Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 Agent matching services match you up to local agents at no cost.
 It’s the best way to connect to experienced, local real estate agents in California, and to achieve commission savings.

-Some agent matching services, like Clever Real Estate, can also potentially save you thousands on realtor commission.
+Some agent matching services, like Clever Real Estate, can also save you thousands on realtor commissions.

 But there’s no guarantee of a good match.
-You’ll need to vet the agent’s experience and qualifications carefully, even if they come highly recommended from a trusted source.
+You’ll need to vet the agent’s experience and qualifications carefully, even if they come highly recommended by a trusted source.

 How to compare agents